underscoreio/essential-scala/src/pages/intro/literals.md

 ~~~

 <div class="solution">
 You should see an error message.
-Take the time to read and get used to the error messages in your development environment -- you'll see plenty more of them soon!
+Take the time to read and get used to the error messages in your development environment---you'll see plenty more of them soon!
 </div>